JvAlarcon/leet-code/README.md

 # leet-code
-Leetcode exercises in differente languages to practice with them
+Leetcode exercises in differente languages to practice with them.
+Exercises are from https://leetcode.com/problemset/